isaacLepley/Alimus-Public/house-rules.md

 Inspired by Bennies from Savage Worlds and the FATE system, these are alternative options to allow players more flexibility in the use of their Inspirations.

-#### Add flavor or a detail to a scene
+### 1. Add flavor or a detail to a scene

 Examples:
 - A storm happens
 - A candle sets something on fire
 - A door is unusually creaky

-### Have a pre-planned answer to a problem.
+### 2. Have a pre-planned answer to a problem.

 Examples:
 - The party has caltrops prepared for a chase
 - A friend secured a boat in case the party needed to escape.
 - The party acquired an herbalism kit before venturing to a sacred garden in the underdark.

-**I know a guy!**
+### 3. I know a guy!

-- Allows players to improvise an NPC who can show up/be found and help in a situation.
+Allows players to improvise an NPC who can show up/be found and help in a situation.
 An appropriate skill check will inform how helpful/friendly the NPC starts off.

 ## Starting equipment